Hang-Wu-HW/test/README.md

 ## Replication instructions

 To replicate the cleaned data , one has to navigate to the corresponding folder and run the appropriate cleaning files by Stata 14.2.
+Relevant files are shown above

-Tables and figures can be immediately replicated by navigating to the corresponding folder in *replication_files/* and running the relevant code as below:
+Tables and figures can be immediately replicated by navigating to the corresponding folder in *replication_files/* and running the relevant code as shown below:

 | Figure/Table \# | Software                  | Relevant code |
 |-----------------|---------------------------|----------------------------------------|